Brucke History, Family Crest & Coats of Arms

 Early Origins of the Brucke family

-Bavaria, where the name Bruck became noted for its many branches with the region where each house acquired a status and influence which was envied by the princes of the region.
-Over time, the family became a power unto themselves as family members were elevated to the ranks of nobility.
+The surname Brucke was first found in Bavaria, where the name Bruck became noted for its many branches with the region where each house acquired a status and influence which was envied by the princes of the region.

 Early History of the Brucke family

-Another 160 words (11 lines of text) covering the years 1500, 1515, and 1554 are included under the topic Early Brucke History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Brucke research.
+Another 90 words (6 lines of text) covering the years 1515, 1500 and 1554 are included under the topic Early Brucke History in all our PDF Extended History products and printed products wherever possible.

 Brucke Spelling Variations